NASA-Planetary-Science/rss_ringoccs/README.md

 and intend to perform high resolution processing, then you should **not** enable OpenMP.

+Note that OpenMP is not a required dependency and both `librssringoccs` and `libtmpl` will compile with or without OpenMP enabled.
+Instructions for installing with OpenMP support are provided for each supported platform below.

 #### Obtaining rss_ringoccs

 To obtain `rss_ringoccs`, clone the repository: